 Note:MySQL Windows databases are not supported.

-The Oracle Key Vault management console is a browser-based graphical user interface, that enables Oracle Key Vault administrators to manage security objects, wallets, endpoints, and users, and to configure system settings like high availability, backup, and recovery.
+The Oracle Key Vault management console is a browser-based graphical user interface that Key Vault administrators use to perform day-to-day tasks.

-okvutil command-line utility enables endpoint administrators to upload and download security objects between Oracle Key Vault and endpoints.
-The
+okvutil command-line utility to upload and download security objects between Oracle Key Vault and endpoints.

 okvutil utility communicates with Oracle Key Vault over a mutually authenticated secure connection.